Durban’s best mutton curry

-- Add salt and allow masala’s to ‘fry’ on a low heat for at least 10 minutes, tossing at intervals until it starts to catch at the bottom of the pot.
+- Add salt and allow the masala to ‘fry’ on low heat for at least 10 minutes, tossing at intervals until it starts to catch at the bottom of the pot.

 - DO NOT STIR during the cooking process as the potatoes will break up.
 Rather lift the pot and gently shake.
 Garnish with curry leaves and chopped dhania.
 If too thick, add a little water and gently shake the pot.
 Serve with roti, rice or as a bunny chow in bread.